ZeroOrI/UpdatingWiki/readme.md

 #### Background B

 She is a prominent figure of class.
-Being gifted with an attractive personality, she is considered to be the girl's leader of class D. Her development in the story is worth reading.
-Despite her looks and attitude she displays and the relationship between her and Hirata, she has her bunch of secrets that she cannot afford to reveal to others.
+Being gifted with an attractive personality, she is considered to be the girl's leader of class D. ~~Her development in the story is worth reading~~[4](#4change).

 [Return to content](#content)

 #### Appearance B

-Kei is a teenage girl of average height with waist-length blonde hair that is tied in a ponytail and purple eyes.
+*Kei's appearance changed drastically since 1st volume.
+In it she was presented as*[5](#5change) Kei is a teenage girl of average height with waist-length blonde hair that is tied in a ponytail and purple eyes.
 Her school uniform consists of a light blue dress shirt below the red school blazer with rolled-up sleeves and a short white skirt.
 She walks in standard school shoes with light blue calf-length socks.
 She predominantly wears a blue ribbon around her collar.
 In a more casual situation, she simply wraps her school blazer around her waist and rolls up her dress shirt sleeves.

 [Return to content](#content)